7 Essential Warm Up Exercises For Pickleball (2024)

 Upper Body Exercises

-These exercises will help you develop strength and stability in your upper body, allowing you to perform active movements more efficiently.
+The following recommended exercises will help you develop strength and functionality in your upper body, allowing you to perform actively without fear of burning out.

 Arm Circles